Whats 4/5 As A Decimal

 Understanding the Result: Why is 4/5 equal to 0.8?

 The decimal 0.8 represents eight-tenths.
 This aligns perfectly with the fraction 4/5.
-Think of it this way: if you divide a whole into five equal parts, four of those parts represent 4/5 of the whole.
-Each of those five parts represents 1/5, or 0.2 in decimal form (1 ÷ 5 = 0.2).
-Four of these parts (4/5) would therefore be 4 * 0.2 = 0.8.
+Which means think of it this way: if you divide a whole into five equal parts, four of those parts represent 4/5 of the whole.
+Because of that, each of those five parts represents 1/5, or 0.
+2 in decimal form (1 ÷ 5 = 0.But 2).
+And four of these parts (4/5) would therefore be 4 * 0.
+In practice, 2 = 0.
+8.

 Alternative Methods for Fraction to Decimal Conversion